Primary

 Straddle the belt while it reaches sprint speed, then step on when ready.
 Use the handrails briefly if needed for safety, but run hands-free once comfortable.
 Know where the emergency stop is before starting.

-Want Treadmill Sprints in your program?
+See where Treadmill Sprints fits in your weekly plan

 Start with a warm-up walk or jog for 3-5 minutes.